myopenmath/policies/faqs.md

 However, you can subscribe to notifications from the github repository if you’re interested in being updated on every change. ([Instructions](//help.github.com/articles/watching-repositories/).)
 You can also sign up to receive notices of upcoming changes to this and other policies by joining our [https://groups.google.com/a/myopenmath.org/forum/#!forum/notices](Notices Google Group).

-These FAQs were last updated December 22, 2019.
+These FAQs were last updated March 29, 2020.

 ## Q. What if I have other questions?